deelliot/Snake/README.md

 ./build/bin/snake
 ```

-Note: Ensure that you have CMake and SFML installed on your system before running the build commands.

 Now, you're ready to enjoy the Snake Game!
 If you encounter any issues or have feedback, feel free to reach out to the developers.

-## Dependencies

-The Snake Game relies on the SFML graphics library.
-Ensure you have SFML installed on your system before building the game.

-## License

-The Snake Game is open-source and licensed under the MIT License.
-Feel free to explore, modify, and share the code.
-See the [LICENSE](LICENSE) file for more details.

-Enjoy playing the Snake Game!
-If you have any questions or feedback, please reach out to the developers.